pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 Two-octet encodings with a first octet in the range 120..127 (code points 2160..3951) are reserved for private use.

+### Packet Type Encoding

+It may eventually become necessary to also expand the Packet Type registry, which currently has 24 of 64 possible entries allocated.

+For historical reasons packet Tag 16 was never allocated, and has the advantage of being unusable in Legacy packet framing.
+We therefore reserve it to indicate that the actual packet type follows the length field, in UTF-8ish encoding.

+The "OpenPGP" one-octet encoding (bits 7 and 6 both 1) continues to represent code points 0..63 as usual.
+UTF-8ish Packet Type encoding is used to represent code points 64..65535, and MUST NOT be used to represent code points 0..63.

+If UTF-8ish encoding of Packet Types is implemented:

+* one-octet encodings represent code points in the range 64..127
+* two-octet encodings have a first octet in the range 192..223, and represent code points in the range 128..2047
+    * the bottom half of the two-octet UTF-8ish encoding range (63..1023) represents critical packet types
+    * the top half (1024..2047) represents non-critical packet types
+* three-octet encodings are reserved for private or experimental use
+* four-octet encodings MUST NOT be used

 ## Support and Compatibility

 Implementations SHOULD support variable-length encoding of Signature Subpacket Types.